henriquemor/elhenrico/README.md

 - 📫 How to reach me: henrique@moraes.dev [*skip the formalities*]
 - 💻 Always learning something new
-- 📢 ... and looking to collaborate on new projects and gamejams
+- 📢 ... and looking to collaborate on new projects, specially games
-- 💬 Ask me about Grim Fandango 💀
+- 💬 Ask me about science, art, games and sci-fi
+- 🤓 creating bookmarklets for fun

 🇧🇷🇺🇸🇮🇹